Swedish Royal Burial Sites: House of Bernadotte, 1818 – present

 Gustaf VI Adolf, King of Sweden (reigned October 29, 1950 – September 15, 1973)

 King Gustaf VI Adolf was born November 11, 1882, at the Royal Palace in Stockholm.
 His parents were King Gustaf V and Victoria of Baden.
 On June 15, 1905, Gustaf married Princess Margaret of Connaught at St. George’s Chapel at Windsor Castle.
-Gustaf and Margaret had five children, including Prince Gustaf Adolf who is the father of the present King of Sweden, Carl XVI Gustaf, and Ingrid who married King Frederik IX of Denmark.
+Gustaf and Margaret had five children, including Prince Gustaf Adolf, the father of the present King of Sweden, Carl XVI Gustaf, and Princess Ingrid who married King Frederik IX of Denmark.
 Margaret died in 1920 and three years later Gustaf married Lady Louise Mountbatten, but this marriage was childless.

 Grave of King Gustaf VI and his two wives Crown Princess Margaret and Queen Louise; Credit – Wikipedia